 - Take notes during the prep lecture: steering a boat isn’t that difficult, but you also need to remember how to anchor and how to operate the appliances.

-- What to pack: most people go for a few days so don’t stuff your bags with clothes.
-Depending on the season you’ll need appropriate clothing but the most important things are the swimsuits, towels, hats and plenty of sun screen.
-It also wouldn’t hurt to bring along a floaty for the kids to enjoy.
+- What to pack: Depending on the season, you’ll need appropriate clothing but the most important things are the swimsuits, towels, hats and plenty of sunscreen.
+Take the opportunity to bring a floaty for the kids to enjoy in the water.

-- Bring toys: to avoid being constantly in the water or in the sun grab plenty of games, toys, and DVDs.
+- Bring toys: to avoid being constantly in the water or in the sun, bring plenty of games, toys, and DVDs.

 - Where to anchor: most rivers are peaceful but just in case you pick a slightly noisy one, try to find a quiet beach and park on the side that’s in the shade.
-Always ask the company instructors about what places are good for anchoring.
+Always ask the company instructors about which spots are recommended for anchoring.

-It’s hard to believe that the dark enchanting waters of Hawkesbury River is only an hour from the CBD.
-It’s a quiet spot where your family can meander through its wide creeks, kayak and go fishing.
+It’s hard to believe that the dark enchanting waters of the Hawkesbury River are only an hour from the CBD.
+It’s a quiet spot where your family can meander through its wide creeks, go kayaking, swimming and fishing.
 Going downriver will take you through peaceful waters and beautiful scenery but heading upriver will take you to the doorstep of the famous Peats Bite.
-Nestled on Sunny Corner, you can sit in front of a yawning view of the river over a 7 course lunch for $135.
+Nestled on Sunny Corner, you can sit in front of a yawning view of the river over a 7-course lunch for $135.
 Kids have a special menu with spaghetti, chicken schnitzel or pizza that ranges from $15-$30.
 While you enjoy a glass of wine and dessert with your partner, the kids can jump into the pool behind the dining area.